jdmedeiros/11onEC2/Step2.md

 The t3.nano instance type does not support an AMI with TPM version v2.0.
 Specify an instance type that supports TPM version v2.0, and try again.
 ```

-if you select an instance that does not support TPM version v2.0 The lowest priced instances that I found that support TPM version v2.0 are C5 instances.
+if you select an instance type that does not support TPM version v2.0 The lowest priced instances that I found that support TPM version v2.0 are C5 instances.